 In 2010, we announced a regular cash dividend program to our stockholders, subject to approval each quarter.
-Quarterly cash dividends of \$0.06 per share of common stock were paid in each quarter of 2023 which totaled \$19.5 million.
-Quarterly cash dividends of \$0.06 per share of common stock were paid in each quarter of 2022 which totaled \$19.6 million.
-We paid cash dividends totaling \$54.7 million in 2021 which consisted of a special dividend of \$0.50 per share of common stock in October, along with quarterly cash dividends of \$0.04 per share of common stock in March, June, October and December.
+Quarterly cash dividends of \$0.06 per share of common stock were paid in each quarter of 2024 and 2023 which totaled \$19.5 million in each year, and in each quarter of 2022 which totaled \$19.6 million.
 We currently expect to continue to pay quarterly cash dividends in the future.
 The payment of cash dividends in the future, and the amount of any such dividends, will depend upon our financial condition, results of operations, cash requirements and certain corporate law requirements, as well as other factors deemed relevant by our Board of Directors.

 Our credit agreement effective in August 2022 prohibits us from paying, in any fiscal year, stock redemptions and dividends in excess of \$150 million.
 Our previous credit agreement prohibited us from making such payments in excess of 25% of our net income from the prior fiscal year.
-Waivers allowing stock redemptions and dividends in excess of the 25% limitation in total amounts of up to \$80 million in each of 2022 and 2021 were obtained from the lender in March 2022 and August 2021, respectively.
+A waiver allowing stock redemptions and dividends in excess of the 25% limitation in total amounts of up to \$80 million in 2022 was obtained from the lender in March 2022.
 The current and previous credit agreements also contain restrictive covenants which, among other matters, require us to maintain compliance with cash flow leverage and fixed charge coverage ratios.
-We were in compliance with all covenants at December 31, 2023 and December 31, 2022.
+We were in compliance with all covenants at December 31, 2024 and December 31, 2023.